 View Subtitle Versions

-View and compare subtitle versions by going to the page for the subtitle language.
-From the Videos tab click the video card and then click the subtitle language on the right panel:
+View and compare subtitle versions by going to the the video page and then clicking the subtitle language on the right panel:

 Compare Subtitle Versions